johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/tags/1.3.6/readme.txt

 == Upgrade Notice ==

 = 1.3.6 =
-* Fixes an issue when changing the field type of a field that already has content in the database.
+* Fixes an issue when changing the field type to table of a field that already has content in the database from another field type.

 == Changelog ==

 = 1.3.6 =
-* Fixes an issue when changing the field type of a field that already has content in the database.
+* Fixes an issue when changing the field type to table of a field that already has content in the database from another field type.

 = 1.3.5 =
 * Fixes an issue that removes table header content using update_field() while option "use header" is set to "no".